dassarthak18/SobolBox/README.md

     ```shell
        pip3 install z3-solver
     ```
-    Their [github repository](https://github.com/Z3Prover/z3) can be checked for further details.
+    Their [GitHub repository](https://github.com/Z3Prover/z3) can be checked for further details.

 ## Installation and Usage